musesum/Tr3/README.md

 Because the visitor pattern breaks loops, the `˚˚<->..`  maps well to devices that combine sensors and actuators, such as:
 -  a flying fader on a mix board,
 - a co-pilot's steering wheel, or
-- the joints on an android robot.
+- the joints on an Human body capture skeleton

 ### Ternaries